Skip to content

 Compliance Context

-PCI DSS Level 1 certified — Payneteasy has been listed on the Visa Global Registry of Service Providers for seven consecutive years, the registry's longest-running form of external PCI validation, and is a registered Mastercard SDP Compliant Service Provider.
+PCI DSS Level 1 certified, and Payneteasy has been listed on the Visa Global Registry of Service Providers for seven consecutive years, the registry's longest-running form of external PCI validation, and is a registered Mastercard SDP Compliant Service Provider.
 Google Pay authorized processor.
-Encryption and tokenization layers on the platform side.
-3DS Adapter handles 3DS1 and 3DS2 routing per acquirer, including markets like Japan with specific 3DS mandates.
-Anti-fraud system runs proprietary behavioral analysis and 150+ configurable filters, with third-party signal integrations from Ethoca (chargeback alerts), G2 (risk signals) and Maxmind (IP/device intelligence).
-The infrastructure runs on two data centers — Amsterdam and Moscow — connected by a fail-safe channel, with 99.997% uptime claimed.
-The Moscow data center is the disclosure that needs to be on the table for any UKGC- or MGA-regulated operator: it is operational redundancy, not a marketing line, and it is one of two processing centers, not a backup.
-No EMI, acquiring or gambling license held by Payneteasy itself — regulated activity sits with each connected acquirer.
+Encryption and tokenization layers sit on the platform side.
+The 3DS Adapter handles 3DS1 and 3DS2 routing per acquirer, including markets like Japan with specific 3DS mandates.
+The anti-fraud system runs proprietary behavioral analysis and 150+ configurable filters, with third-party signal integrations from Ethoca (chargeback alerts), G2 (risk signals) and Maxmind (IP/device intelligence).
+The infrastructure runs on two data centers, Amsterdam and Moscow, connected by a fail-safe channel, with 99.95% uptime claimed (verified via Pingdom since 2022 per the company's platform page).
+The Moscow data center is the disclosure that needs to be on the table for any UKGC- or MGA-regulated operator: it is operational redundancy rather than a marketing line, and it is one of two processing centers rather than a backup.
+There is no EMI, acquiring or gambling license held by Payneteasy itself, so regulated activity sits with each connected acquirer.

 About Payneteasy: Company Background